Wherever it gains a foothold, life clings on.

 What dark imaginations the young have.
 The thrill in being scared.

 But that latter school story was more vague, the boy-ghost being anonymous.
 In my junior school the ghost had a name.

 My wife went to the same primary school as I. She says that out of the few cubicles in the toilets, there was one whose door was always closed.
 All of the girls knew not to use it, because if you went in there Annabella would ‘get you.’

 This was the story when we were pupils there, in the seventies to early eighties.
 The story came flooding back when, around the time of the Millenium, a niece of ours who went to that school mentioned, almost in passing, that the toilets in her school was haunted by a ghost named Annabella.
 The story lived on.
 The name lived on.

 Well I thought it was great!
 Even more so, when, sometime later, I discovered an online conversation between people who were former pupils of the school back in the sixties, who were also talking of Annabella.
 For thirty years that story had been passed on to each new, fearful, generation starting at that school.
-Perhaps the story went back as far as the school did, back to the fifties.
-The passing on only coming to an end when the school became victim to time and planning and was demolished.
+I started thinking that maybe the story went back as far as the school did, back to the fifties.
+After this post was shared on Facebook (I’m adding this section to the original post) I learned from a former teacher that yes, indeed, the legend of Annabella was known when she started working there-back in the fifties.
+The passing on to each new wave of school pupils only came to an end when the school became victim to time and planning and was demolished.

 I wonder about the person who first started the story.
 (Of course, assuming it is just a story.)
 Did they have any idea of the legacy that they had created?
 That the story they had given life to had continued to live right into the following decades, outliving its creator’s time there?
 Perhaps, also, outliving its creator’s time here?